-Japan has four clear-cut seasons from the ancient times.
-The seasons are spring, summer (high temperature and humidity), autumn, and winter (low temperature).
-Taking advantage of these characteristic seasons; especially low temperature in winter and high temperature with humidity in summer, Japan has developed to make quality soy sauce, the backbones of Japanese cuisine.
+Japan has four clear-cut seasons, which are spring, summer (high temperature and high humidity), autumn, and winter (low temperature and low humidity).
+Taking advantage of these characteristic seasons; especially low temperatures in winter and high temperatures with humidity in summer, quality shoyu (and miso) evolved into being the backbones of Japanese cuisine.

-We will always follow the natural and traditional methods to make our Shoyu products using cedar barrels carried over 100 years.
+We will always follow natural and traditional methods to make our Shoyu products using cedar barrels carried over 100 years.
 Slow fermentation and aging in hand-crafted huge cedar barrels will give depth and nuance to shoyu (soy sauce).